-100. The following recommendations will be examined by Saudi Arabia which will provide responses in due time, but no later than the 25th session of the Human Rights Council in March 2014:

-137.1.
-Invite Saudi Arabia to accede to other international human rights instruments, (Benin);

-137.2.
-Ratify the main human rights instruments to which it has not yet been a party (Togo);

-137.3.
-Continue the study of and the necessary measures to create an adequate climate so as to accede to international human rights instruments to which the country is not yet State party (Cuba);

-137.4.
-Accede to ICCPR (Sweden);

-137.5.
-Accelerate its accession to the ICCPR and ICESCR (Tunisia);1
+- 138. The following recommendations will be examined by Saudi Arabia which will provide responses in due time, but no later than the twenty-fifth session of the Human Rights Council in March 2014: - 138.1.
+Invite Saudi Arabia to accede to other international human rights instruments (Benin); - 138.2.
+Ratify the main human rights instruments to which it is not yet a party (Togo); - 138.3.
+Continue the study of and the necessary measures to create an adequate climate so as to accede to international human rights instruments to which the country is not yet State party (Cuba); - 138.4.
+Accede to ICCPR (Sweden); - 138.5.
+Accelerate its accession to the ICCPR and ICESCR (Tunisia);

-137.6.
-Consider ratifying OP-CAT (Tunisia);2

-137.7.
-Make further advances through the accession to ICCPR; ICESCR, OP-CAT and OP CEDAW (Czech Republic);

-137.8.
-Ratify the ICCPR, ICESCR, OP CAT and OP CEDAW; and sign the third Optional Protocol of CRC on communications procedure (Albania);

-137.9 Continue exploring possibilities to extend its international commitments, in particular to consider ratification of ICCPR and the Rome Statute of the International Criminal Court (Latvia);

-137.10.
-Put forward its utmost efforts to become a party to core international human rights treaties, such as ICESCR, ICCPR and OP-CEDAW (Republic of Korea);

-137.11 Continue efforts aimed at acceding to other international conventions, especially ICCPR and ICESCR (Iraq);

-137.12.
-Continue the consideration of ratification of the main international instruments on human rights, notably the ICESCR and ICCPR (Romania);3
+^{} The conclusions and recommendations have not been edited.

+- 138.6.
+Consider ratifying OP-CAT (Tunisia);2 - 138.7.
+Make further advances through the accession to ICCPR; ICESCR, OP-CAT and OP-CEDAW (Czech Republic); - 138.8.
+Ratify the ICCPR, ICESCR, OP-CAT and OP-CEDAW, and sign the third Optional Protocol to CRC on a communications procedure (Albania); - 138.9 Continue exploring possibilities to extend its international commitments, in particular to consider ratification of ICCPR and the Rome Statute of the International Criminal Court (Latvia); - 138.10.
+Put forward its utmost efforts to become a party to core international human rights treaties, such as ICESCR, ICCPR and OP-CEDAW (Republic of Korea); - 138.11 Continue efforts aimed at acceding to other international conventions, especially ICCPR and ICESCR (Iraq); - 138.12.
+Continue the consideration of ratification of the main international instruments on human rights, notably the ICESCR and ICCPR (Romania);3 - 138.13.
+Consider ratifying without reservations the ICCPR and the ICESCR and to review and lift all reservations to several human rights conventions that are contrary to the objectives and purposes of the treaties (Slovenia); - 138.14.
+Expedite ratification of the ICCPR and ICESCR as was accepted by the Government at the first UPR (Maldives); - 138.15.
+Expedite the considerations to become a party to the ICCPR and ICESCR (Thailand); - 138.16.
+Ratify the ICCPR and ICESCR (France) (Lithuania); - 138.17 Consider early ratification of the ICCPR and ICESCR (Japan);4 - 138.18.
+Consider ratifying the ICCPR and the ICESCR (Spain);5 - 138.19.
+Consider ratifying ICCPR, ICESCR as well as the ICRMW $(\mbox{Paraguay});^{6}$ - 138.20.
+Consider ratifying more core human rights conventions, including the ICRMW (Philippines); - 138.21.
+Consider ratifying or accede to the Rome Statute of the ICC, to implement it fully at the national level, and accede to the Agreement on Privileges and Immunities (Slovakia):7